mitexleo/ladybird-builder/README.md

 ## Workflow Features

 ### Build Matrix
-- **Ubuntu**: Built with both GCC 14 and Clang 20 compilers
+- **Ubuntu**: Built with GCC 14 compiler
 - **Fedora**: Latest Fedora container with system compiler

 ### Release Strategy
 - Versioning starts at `v1.0.0` and auto-increments patch version
 - Each successful build creates a new release with tag (e.g., v1.0.1, v1.0.2)
-- Release includes binaries for all supported platforms
+- Release includes tarball packages for all supported platforms

 ### Schedule
 - Runs twice daily at 00:00 and 12:00 UTC